Foreign relations of India: North

 India has an Honorary Consulate in Belize City and Belize has an Honorary Consulate in New Delhi.
 Bilateral trade stood at US$45.3 Million in 2014 and has steadily increased since.
 Belize and India have engaged in dialogue in Central American Integration System (SICA) discussing anti-terrorism, climate change and food security.
 India signed a Tax Information Exchange Agreement in 2013 with Belize.
-India also provides Belize US$30 Million as part of its foreign aid commitment to SICA countries.
+India also provides Belize with US$30 Million as part of its foreign aid commitment to SICA countries.
 Citizens of Belize are eligible for scholarships in Indian universities under Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.

 The two nations share a close cultural link due to Belize's large East Indian Population, estimated at 4% of the total population.